Prophets - Revisited

 Can you give me an example of a cultural prophecy?
 I have never heard of this before.
 I am willing to die but don't know how.

-article I will step back and take a larger look at John's exhortation to
+article I will step back and take a larger look at John's

 1. What is culture (ie, "the world" as I Jn 2:15-16 calls it)?